openqasm/openqasm/source/language/openpulse.rst

    waveform arb_waveform = [1+0*j, 0+1*j, 1/sqrt(2)+1/sqrt(2)*j];

    // amp is waveform amplitude at center
-   // l is the overall length of the waveform
+   // d is the overall duration of the waveform
-   // sigma is the standard deviation of waveform extern gaussian(complex[size] amp, length l, length sigma) -> waveform;
+   // sigma is the standard deviation of waveform extern gaussian(complex[size] amp, duration d, duration sigma) -> waveform;

    // amp is waveform amplitude at center
-   // l is the overall length of the waveform
+   // d is the overall duration of the waveform
-   // sigma is the standard deviation of waveform extern sech(complex[size] amp, length l, length sigma) -> waveform;
+   // sigma is the standard deviation of waveform extern sech(complex[size] amp, duration d, duration sigma) -> waveform;

    // amp is waveform amplitude at center
-   // l is the overall length of the waveform
+   // d is the overall duration of the waveform
    // square_width is the width of the square waveform component
-   // sigma is the standard deviation of waveform extern gaussian_square(complex[size] amp, length l, length square_width, length sigma) -> waveform;
+   // sigma is the standard deviation of waveform extern gaussian_square(complex[size] amp, duration d, duration square_width, duration sigma) -> waveform;

    // amp is waveform amplitude at center
-   // l is the overall length of the waveform
+   // d is the overall duration of the waveform
    // sigma is the standard deviation of waveform
-   // beta is the Y correction amplitude, see the DRAG paper extern drag(complex[size] amp, length l, length sigma, float[size] beta) -> waveform;
+   // beta is the Y correction amplitude, see the DRAG paper extern drag(complex[size] amp, duration d, duration sigma, float[size] beta) -> waveform;

    // amp is waveform amplitude
-   // l is the overall length of the waveform extern constant(complex[size] amp, length l) -> waveform;
+   // d is the overall duration of the waveform extern constant(complex[size] amp, duration d) -> waveform;

    // amp is waveform amplitude
-   // l is the overall length of the waveform
+   // d is the overall duration of the waveform
    // frequency is the frequency of the waveform
-   // phase is the phase of the waveform extern sine(complex[size] amp, length  l, float[size] frequency, angle[size] phase) -> waveform;
+   // phase is the phase of the waveform extern sine(complex[size] amp, duration  d, float[size] frequency, angle[size] phase) -> waveform;

 We can manipulate the ``waveform`` types using the following signal processing functions to produce new waveforms (this list may be updated as more functionality is required).